How to Ask for Connection Without Pushing Your Partner Away

 If you take nothing else from this post, know this: Wanting closeness and reassurance is not wrong.

-It makes you deeply, wonderfully human.
+It simply makes you human, just like your partner.
 You are wired for love and connection, and especially attuned to your closest relationships.
 This is something that makes you you.
 Your desire to feel emotionally safe and understood is valid.

-Over time, you don’t have to chase it through panic, protest, or emotional labor that leaves you drained and resentful.
+Choosing a more constructive, effective approach to seeking connection can help you find the closeness you long for.
+Over time, as you integrate EFT approaches into your relationship, you don’t have to chase closeness through panic, protest, or emotional labor that leaves you drained and resentful.
 With the right support, this cycle can shift.
 You can learn to reach in ways that feel honoring to both you and your partner.

 Give Your Heart The Care It Deserves

-At Heights Couples Therapy, we work with both individuals and couples navigating relationship conflict, communication breakdown, anxiety, and patterns of emotional disconnection.
+At Heights Couples Therapy in Houston, we work with both individuals and couples navigating relationship conflict, communication breakdown, anxiety, and patterns of emotional disconnection.

 Whether you’re the one who always reaches out or the one who pulls away, you deserve a relationship that feels safe and connected.